Jump to main content

 • a grandparent of your deceased spouse.

 Only one individual can be granted an allowance for the same dependant.
-If more than one individual is entitled to the allowance for the same dependant, they must agree amongst themselves on who shall claim the allowance.
+If more than one individual is entitled to the allowance for the same dependant, they must agree among themselves on who shall claim the allowance.

-If you have been granted a deduction for elderly residential care expenses for a parent or grandparent, you will not be granted a dependent parent or dependent grandparent allowance for the same parent or grandparent for that year of assessment.
+If you have been granted a deduction for elderly residential care expenses for a parent or grandparent, you will not be granted a dependent parent and dependent grandparent allowance for the same parent or grandparent for that year of assessment.

 Single Parent Allowance